KaberaSamuel/KaberaSamuel/README.md

 ## 🚀 About Me

-I'm an aspiring software developer.
-I have solid foundation in **fullstack web development**, currently expanding my skills into **mobile application development** with React Native.
-I like exploring new technologies to build interesting projects!
+I'm a passionate developer.
+I have strong foundation in **fullstack web development** with React, Node and Django Technologies.
+Currently, I am expanding my skills into backend development with java.

 ## 💻 Tech Stack